Table of Contents

 If the SD card is not recognized after you've tried the methods in Part 1, don't worry.
 By following the fixes listed in this section, you'll make the SD card work again.

-- #Fix 1.
-Change SD Card Reader and Connect to PC
+- Fix 1.
+Change SD Card Reader and Connect it to the PC

-- #Fix 4.
-Run CHKDSK to Fix Android SD Card Not Detected Error
+- Fix 4.
+Run CHKDSK to Fix the Android SD Card Not Detected Error

 Let's now start repairing your SD card detectable on your PC without losing any data.

 Fix 1.
-Change SD Card Reader and Connect Memory Card to PC
+Change the SD Card Reader and Connect the Memory Card to the PC

 Step 1.
 Insert the memory SD card into an SD card reader and connect it to your PC.